 - 2 pounds nuts any variety

 - 2 tablespoons water

-Spread nuts in a single layer on a parchment lined baking sheet.
-Bake for 30 minutes stirring occasionally.
+- Spread nuts in a single layer on a parchment lined baking sheet.
+Bake for 30 minutes stirring every 10 minutes.

-Remove from oven and separate nuts if they are stuck together.
-Serve warm or at room temperature.
-Store in an airtight container.
+- Remove from oven and separate nuts if they are stuck together.